 How the rest of our life turns out may depend on how we see it now and what we do about what we see.

 If we believe that life is hopeless or that it’s never going to change, we don’t have faith.
 We don’t have God’s persuasion about our lives.
 We don’t take positive steps.

 Joseph didn’t know when he was in the middle of his story that everything would work out.
-He didn’t know that he would be 2nd in command in the country.
+He didn’t know that he would be the 2nd in command of the country.

 Do you have a prophetic word that says something really BIG?
 And here you are presently not seeing any evidence of it?
 Are you like Joseph with BIG prophetic words and you’re in the pit or in prison?

 When it came to the book or story of my life, there were a few pages or sections I needed to revisit.
 You may have some of those.
 Places where you were confused, upset, took a hit, had a loss.
 They need to be edited or rewritten.
 How do we know God wants our best?
 He says so in Jeremiah 29:11 and Psalm 139:17-18.

 Jeremiah 29:11 ’For I know the plans and thoughts that I have for you,’ says the Lord, ‘plans for peace and well-being and not for disaster, to give you a future and a hope.’

 Psalm 139:17-18 How precious also are Your thoughts to me, O God!
 How vast is the sum of them!
 If I could count them, they would outnumber the sand.
 When I awake, I am still with You.

 When we revisit a page or a chapter of our story, God can show us His thoughts, which are peace and well-being.
 We will experience hope.
 He replaces the lies we believed with truth.
 We see His care and love and compassion in the situation.

 Your story is not done yet.
 You’re just somewhere in-between the vision, the prophetic word and the ending.